Khalifa Ayil Al-Noufali: International career

-Gulf Cup of Nations
+Arabian Gulf Cup

-Amad has made appearances in the 2003 Gulf Cup of Nations, the 2004 Gulf Cup of Nations, the 2007 Gulf Cup of Nations and the 2009 Gulf Cup of Nations.
+Amad has made appearances in the 16th Arabian Gulf Cup, the 17th Arabian Gulf Cup, the 18th Arabian Gulf Cup and the 19th Arabian Gulf Cup.

-He scored a goal in the 2004 Gulf Cup of Nations in a 3-1 win over Iraq hence helping his country to reach the semi-finals and then the finals of the Gulf Cup of Nations for the first time.
+He scored a goal in the 17th Arabian Gulf Cup in 2004 in a 3-1 win over Iraq hence helping his country to reach the semi-finals and then the finals of the Arabian Gulf Cup for the first time.
 But Oman lost in the final to the hosts, Qatar in a penalty shootout after the goalkeeping sensation Ali Al-Habsi missed a penalty.
 Qatar won the match 6-5 on penalties after the match had ended 1-1 at normal time.
 Amad Al-Hosni was awarded with the "Top Goal Scorer" award of the competition.

 AFC Asian Cup

 Khalifa has made appearances in the 2004 AFC Asian Cup qualification, the 2004 AFC Asian Cup, the 2007 AFC Asian Cup qualification and the 2011 AFC Asian Cup qualification.

 He scored a goal in the 2011 AFC Asian Cup qualification in a 1-2 loss against Australia.
 Oman failed to qualify for the 2011 AFC Asian Cup.